summerhanyuezheng/PropertyManagement/README.md

     * `source bin/activate`
 (by now, if you see `(env)` displaying at the beginning of command line, you are on the right track :))

-3. Insatll Django :
+3. Install Django :
-  * `pip install Django==3.2
+   `pip install Django==3.2`

 4. Install Pandas:
     * `pip install pandas`

 5. run the server:
-   - (right now, if you are in `env` directoty, make sure to change to `mysite` directory first, then do the following)
+   - (right now, if you are in `env` directory, make sure to change to `mysite` directory first, then do the following)
      * ` python manage.py runserver`
      * then you should see a message saying: `Starting development server at http://127.0.0.1:8000/`
      * copy the url with method `report` as `http://127.0.0.1:8000/report` and paste into a browser of your choice (by now, you should see the web page displaying successfully)

 6. upload the file named `propertySheet` in the cloned folder , click submit, all the table and charts should display with given data